 Kaul asks Legislature for $2.2M to keep school safety office

-Kaul said Friday that the office’s operations have been funded almost entirely with federal COVID-19 relief dollars, which have run out.
+Kaul said Friday that federal dollars that support the office’s operations are running out.

 Legislators created the office in 2018 following a school shooting in Parkland, Florida, to distribute $100 million in federal grants to schools.
 The money was meant to bolster schools’ safety protocols.